Discord-Oxygen/Discord-Console-hacks/README.md

 ## Logging in using Token

+Modifies the login screen so you can use tokens to log in.

 <details>
-<summary>Modifies the login screen so you can use tokens to log in.</summary>
+<summary>Expand</summary>

 Paste this into the Console (CTRL + SHIFT + I) on the login screen (you need to be logged out)